Trading Glass

 The best traders scale their risk intentionally, using a structured framework based on confidence, data, and system health.

 In this post, we’ll build a Tiered Risk Model — a dynamic sizing method that adjusts your trade risk based on clearly defined criteria.
+Assumes you’ve already nailed Capital at Risk and have edge data per From Data to Edge.

 Why Use a Tiered Risk Model?